 Alternating Current (AC) Electricity

-Alternating current (AC) electricity is the type of electricity commonly used in homes and businesses throughout the world.
-AC is different than the direct current (DC) electricity that comes from a battery and flows in one direction through the wire.
-AC electricity alternates directions.
-The back-and-forth motion occurs between 50 and 60 times per second, depending on the electrical system of the country.
+While direct current (DC) electricity flows in one direction through a wire, AC electricity alternates its direction in a back-and-forth motion.
+The direction alternates between 50 and 60 times per second, depending on the electric system of the country.

-AC electricity is created by an AC electric generator, which determines the frequency.
 What is special about AC electricity is that the voltage can be readily changed, thus making it more suitable for long-distance transmission than DC electricity.
 But also, AC can employ capacitors and inductors in electronic circuitry, allowing for a wide range of applications.

-Note: We say AC electricity instead of simply saying AC, since that is also the abbreviation for air conditioning.
+Note: We usually say AC electricity instead of simply saying AC, since that is also the abbreviation for air conditioning.
 You need to be exact in science to avoid any misunderstandings.

 Questions you may have include: